Optiroc/BRRtools/README.md

 # BRRtools

 by Bregalad.
 Special thanks to Kode54.
-Minor post-3.11 fixes by Optiroc (David Lindecrantz).
+Bug fixes and improvements by jimbo1qaz and Optiroc.

 BRRtools are currently the most evolved tools to convert between standard RIFF .wav format and SNES's built-in BRR sound format.
 They have many features never seen before in any other converter, and are open source.